-When the FHP, dean of academic affairs and chancellor do not agree on the implementation of remedies, the faculty member shall have the right to appeal to the Board of Governors.
+When the FHP, Vice Chancellor of Academic Affairs and chancellor do not agree on the implementation of remedies, the faculty member shall have the right to appeal to the Board of Governors.
 The appeal must be filed within 14 days of the receipt of written notification regarding implementation of remedies from the chancellor.